danielnolan/danielnolan.github.com/_posts/2023-12-28-my-winter-deep-dive-into-home-automation-&-networking.md

 resolution from my omada router.
 This requires using a [custom core-dns plugin].
 I also configured a VPN so we can securely get on our home network when not at home.
 All of the network gear is connected to UPSs so it will stay powered up if we lose power.
-I also added an LTE modem that my router will fail over to if the main cable internet goes out.
+In case the main cable internet goes out I added an LTE modem that my router will fail over to automagically.

 I know this is only the beginning, there is so much more to dive into and I have all kinds of ideas for things I'd like to automate.
 I'll try